 What are your qualifications?

-I’ve been babysitting for 15 years and teaching for 12.
-I studied education, psychology, theater, and math at first Barnard College (Columbia University), and then SUNY New Paltz.
-I’ve worked at multiple summer camps and after school programs for at least a decade.
-In addition, I am very in touch with my own inner child.
+I’ve been babysitting for 19 years and teaching for 16.
+I studied education, psychology, theater, and math at Barnard College (Columbia University) and then SUNY New Paltz.
+I’ve worked at multiple summer camps and after-school programs for at least a decade.
 I have always related well with children and enjoyed their company.
 I am naturally very loving and patient, which helps me in my work tremendously.

 Many times after I’ve worked with a child, parents will ask me “How did you do that?” or “What did you say to him/her?” when they see their child behaving obligingly and thoughtfully.
-I do and say a lot of things, which are hard to convey quickly, which is why I decided to start parent coaching.
+I do and say a lot of things that are difficult to convey quickly, which is why I started parent coaching (see below).

 How do I control my kids?

 First of all, you’re asking the wrong question.
 An effective and caring parent does not seek to control their children.
 Rather, parents should work with their children to develop their skills of self-discipline.
 This is difficult and requires patience and diligence.
 Furthermore parents must be willing to reflect upon and potentially change their own behavior.
 Often, children are mirroring the behavior they see at home.
 Parents must take responsibility for modeling kindness, patience, diligence, respect, and self control, in order to pass on these skills to their children.

 Babysitting: 1 kid = $25/hr, 2 kids = $30/hr, 3 kids = $35/hr, etc.

 Birthday Parties: $150-200/hr

 Camp Birdy for Kids: $25/hr + flat rate of $30/day for incidentals